railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 Organize your Partners
 ======================

 In OpenERP, a partner represents all the entities that you can do business with.
-Some possible different types of partners are:
+Some possible types of partners are:

 * suppliers,

 * manufacturers,

 * customers,

-* clients,

 * employees,